HISPlayer/UnrealAndroid-SDK/DRM.md

 Parameters:

 * **Enable DRM**: Check to enable DRM usage.
 When enabled, there should be a Key Server URI and/or a Token Header and a Token Value associated to the URL that is going to be used.
-In the case of non-DRM content is bettter just to disable this parameter.
+In the case of non-DRM content, please disable this parameter.

 * **Key Server URI**: The license URL key associated to an URL. **Enable DRM** must be true to make it work